jim-g-n/OpenEA/README.md

 # OpenEA Noisy Implementation

-This is an extended version of the OpenEA library that allows for additional arguments in loading the KGs and seed alignments.
+This is an extended version of the OpenEA library that allows for additional filename extension arguments in loading the KGs and seed alignments.
 This is used to allow for noise in the data.

 ## Overview

+The general use of the package is similar to the original OpenEA.
+To ensure reproducibility, we explicitly include the version numbers of the GPU implementation used in our experiments.

 #### Dependencies
 * Python 3.6.15